 Do we have to be able to run uninterrupted to participate?

-b) to take a shuttle 'bump up' to the last hotel, where you can finish your vacation doing some great day runs.
+b) to take a shuttle and 'bump up' to the last hotel, where you can finish your vacation going on suggested trail runs from that location.

-Given our considerable years of experience with groups, here are a few statistics on the running abilities of kinds of runners to help: if you run marathons under 3 hours, on average you can run 70% of each stage; if you take 3 to 3.5 hours = 50%; 3.5 to 4.5 hours = 40%.
+Given our considerable years of experience with trail running groups, here are a few statistics to help you gauge how much hiking you should expect: if you run marathons under 3 hours, on average you can run 70% of each stage; if you take 3 to 3.5 hours = 50%; 3.5 to 4.5 hours = 40%.

 I have some Issues with elevation, is that a problem?

-The runs each day are between 1,500 and 2,300 meters of altitude (between 4,900 and 7,500 feet).
+The runs vary between 1,500 and 2,300 meters of altitude (between 4,900 and 7,500 feet) each day.
 In addition, the huts for the overnight stays are above 2100 meters (6,900 feet).
-If you have trouble with high elevations, please consult a doctor or medical professional for their expert opinion before booking this trip.
+If you have a history of trouble with high elevations, please consult a doctor or medical professional for their expert opinion before booking this trip.

 Is training necessary?

 Yes, it is absolutely necessary to be well trained.
-We suggeset training between 10 to 15 km (6 to 10 miles), 4 times a week, on unpaved terrain.
+We suggest training programs with runs between 10 to 15 km (6 to 10 miles), 4 times a week, on unpaved terrain.

 I'm in a good shape, have trained and can run the stages.
 Are the stages well marked?